02 Sep CSR – 3 ways you can enhance your organisation’s culture

 If you‘d like to learn more about corporate social responsibility at Ricoh UK or how to get involved in the initiatives mentioned, feel free to drop me a line on LinkedIn.

-Your people are just one aspect of a modern and responsible business.
+Your people are just one aspect of modern and responsible business.
 Download our Optimal Office guide to find out what else you need to consider